xkxx/CodeMirror-VimSleek/README.md

 * Maps `U` to redo.
 It used to map to do nothing.
 * Maps `C-k` & `C-j` to page-up/down.
 They used to do nothing.
 * Maps `C--` & `C-+` to walk backward/forward in jumplist.
+* Compatibility with LightTable - works as a plugin.
 * Moar in development

-This repo will stay updated with upstream master and works with latest version of CodeMirror.
+This repo will stay updated with upstream and works with latest version of CodeMirror.

+## Installation on LightTable

+First, remove the vanilla Vim plugin.

+Then nagivate to:

+mac: `~/Library/Application Support/LightTable`
+linux: `~/.config/LightTable`
+windows: `%APPDATALOCAL%/LightTable`

+Download this repo and throw it in the plugins folder.
+Should work out of the gate.